 App clients always read data from a local database.
 The local database is asynchronously hydrated from the PowerSync cloud service.

 A developer configures sync rules for their PowerSync instance to govern which data is synced to which users.
-The PowerSync cloud service connects directly to PostgreSQL databases and uses the Write-Ahead-Log (WAL) to hydrate dynamic and contextual data partitions, called sync buckets.
-Sync buckets are used to partition data because in most cases, only a subset of data is required in a client's database and not an entire copy of all data.
+The PowerSync cloud service connects directly to PostgreSQL databases and uses the PostgreSQL Write-Ahead-Log (WAL) to hydrate dynamic and contextual data partitions, called sync buckets.
+Sync buckets are used to partition data according to the configured sync rules.
+(In most use cases, only a subset of data is required in a client's database and not a copy of the entire PostgreSQL database.)

 Client-side data modifications, namely updates, deletes and inserts, are persisted in the embedded database as well as stored in an upload queue.
 The upload queue is a blocking FIFO queue that gets processed when network connectivity is available.
-Each entry in the queue is processed by writing the entry to the custom backend application API.
-This is to ensure that existing backend business logic is re-used when uploading data changes.
+Each entry in the queue is processed by writing the entry to the developer's existing backend application API.
+This is to ensure that existing backend business logic is honored when uploading data changes.
 For more information, see the section on integrating with your backend.